Nonlinear reconstruction of general dark energy theories: Reconstruction of generalized cubic Galileon with shift symmetry

 Then from Eq.~\eqref{cG density}, we can derive the evolution of $K$.
 That is

 Substituting Eq.~\eqref{tracker K} into the last equation of Eq.~\eqref{cG relation 2}, integrating, and using $X_i=-M_*^2H_0^2$, the evolution of $X(t)$ can be computed as

-Equations \eqref{tracker L}, \eqref{tracker K} and \eqref{tracker X} establish a simpler reconstruction framework compared to Eq.~\eqref{cG relation 2}.
+Equations \eqref{tracker L}, \eqref{tracker K}, and \eqref{tracker X} establish a simpler reconstruction framework compared to Eq.~\eqref{cG relation 2}.
 To apply them, we need to ensure that the evolution of dark energy is on the tracker solution, or it has converged to the tracker at an early enough time.
 In other words, the tracker solution should be stable.
+(We emphasize that the ``stability" we are considering here denotes the convergence to the tracker solution for a small perturbation off the tracker, which is different from what we have discussed in the last section, where the stability means the evolution of physical quantities like the density perturbation or scalar field won't be ill-behaved.)
 The stability condition has been researched where $K(X)$ and $G_3(X)$ are linear or power-law functions of $X$ \cite{tracker_linear, tracker_power}, and for covariant cubic Galileon some studies claim that the CMB angular power spectrum will differ too much from observations if the solution fails to converge onto the tracker early enough \cite{tracker_analysis}.
 For the general case we are considering, we first define

 and thus, a solution converging to the tracker is equivalent to $r\rightarrow\frac{1}{3}$.
 The second Friedmann equation can be written as

 where $\Omega_r=\rho_r/(3M_*^2H^2)$ is the $a$-dependent density parameter for radiation.
 Together with the field equation of motion (which is obtained by expanding Eq.~\eqref{cG EoM1})